jollyjerr/knowledge/math/algebra/advanced-equations.md

 x = 38
 ```

-When simplifieng a quadradic you may introduce **extranious solutions**,
+When simplifying a quadratic you may introduce **extraneous solutions**,
 so you must plug in your answers and check.
-This happens because if youe take 1^2 or -1^2
+This happens because if you take 1^2 or -1^2
 you get 1, so a radical equation is one interpretation, the positive square root.
 This means you lose
 some information and introduce an extraneous solution.

 `sqt(x) != +-sqt(x)`

-- Multivariable equations
+- Multi variable equations

 Just isolate the variable you are solving for.